Exabyte-io/documentation/docs/benchmarks/2018-11-12-comparison.md

-# Oracle Benchmarks
+# 2018-11 Cloud-based Materials Modeling Benchmarks

 ## Overview

-The purpose of this study is to understand the suitability of the latest Oracle Cloud hardware for high-performance computing applications.
-In order to do so, we run multiple benchmarks: High-Performance Linpack (HPL[^1]), the benchmark that during the last two decades was employed to rank the top supercomputing systems on the global scale[^2], three application-specific cases for Vienna Ab-initio Simulation Package (VASP[^3]) and Gromacs[^4] to estimate the extent to which a calculation can be efficiently scaled, and, Intel MPI Benchmarks[^5] to compare the interconnect networks' bandwidth and latency.
+The purpose of this study is to understand the suitability of the high-performance computing hardware available from multiple cloud providers for running materials modeling and simulations.
+In order to do so, we run the following benchmarks:

+- a general High-Performance Linpack (HPL[^1]), the benchmark employed to rank the world's best supercomputing systems [^2],
+- network latency and bandwidth benchmarks[^5] to compare the interconnect hardware,
+- application-specific cases for Vienna Ab-initio Simulation Package (VASP[^3]) and GROMACS[^4] to estimate the extent to which a "real-world" calculation can be efficiently scaled,

 ## Methodology

-We run the benchmarks with equivalent setups for the number of nodes (NODES) and cores per node (PPN) for all the cases studied in order to make a comparison.
-Notably, the hardware configuration is different with respect to the PPN, however.
+In order to make a comparison, for all the cases studied we run the benchmarks with entirely equivalent setups for the number of nodes (NODES) and cores per node (PPN).
+The readers should note, however, that the hardware configurations differ with respect to the PPN.
 We calculate the Speedup and Speedup Ratio as defined below.

-## Hardware
+### Hardware

 We consider 3 cloud computing vendors, Amazon Web Services (AWS), Microsoft Azure (AZ) and Oracle (OL).